sksuryan/monday-api/README.md

 * PASSWORD - Amizone password
 * CHATID - Telegram chat ID

-## setting up the Bot asap 🐇
+## Setting up the Bot asap 🐇
 1. Create a telegram bot using BotFather.
 Check intructions [here](https://www.process.st/telegram-bot/).
 2. Keep the TOKEN given by BotFather, you'll need it later.
-3. Start the telegram bot and go to the URL given below to get your Chat ID, you'll need it too.
+3. Start the telegram bot (send any message to the bot) and go to the URL given below to get your Chat ID(it will be corresponding to "id" key, don't confuse it with "update_id" or "message_id"), you'll need it too.
 ```
 https://api.telegram.org/bot<YourBOTToken>/getUpdates
 ```